What's New in Classic Central 2.5.8-AOS-10.7

 This feature introduces the following changes:

-Currently, location-related RADIUS attributes are configurable only through HPE Aruba Networking Central APIs Application Programming Interface.
+Currently, location-related RADIUS attributes are configurable only through Classic Central APIs Application Programming Interface.
 Refers to a set of functions, procedures, protocols, and tools that enable users to build application software..
 For more information on using APIs, see APIs for Gateway Management.

 For more information on location-information, see Location-Information for Access and Accounting Requests.